 Velez confirmed to me that she made an attempt to juggle both pro wrestling and MMA in the past, but she ended up in the hospital with severe dehydration.
 Meanwhile, her Lucha Underground bookings have dried up as well, and she told us that despite the issues, she remains under contract.

 "I'm not too sure if I can comment on that, but obviously since it's not been announced by that either party, one can assume I'm still dealing with that," said Ivelisse.

 Hours after our interview, Ivelisse would join the class action lawsuit.

-You can see Ivelisse take on NWA World Women's Champion Jazz at Ladies Night Out 5, which takes place February 23 from the World Gym Arena in Texas City, Texas for Reality of Wrestling.
+You can see Ivelisse take on NWA World Women's Champion Jazz at Ladies Night Out 5, which takes place February 23 from the World Gym Arena in Texas City, Texas.
 You can get tickets at their website, and can stream the entire event live and on demand at Title Match Wrestling Network.